-3.29 Staffordshire Moorlands Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state it is unable to accommodate any unmet housing need.
-Staffordshire Moorlands has stated that this matter can only be considered in detail following commencement of their own local plan review in 2025.
+3.30 Staffordshire Moorlands Council has responded to a formal written request and ongoing discussions with Newcastle-under-Lyme Borough to state it is unable to accommodate any unmet housing need.
+Staffordshire Moorlands has stated that this matter can only be considered in detail following commencement of its own local plan review in 2025.
 Due to the timing of this review and the advanced stage of the Newcastle-under-Lyme local plan the council is unable to consider the accommodation of any unmet housing need at this time.
 Staffordshire Moorlands has also not made a request to Newcastle-under-Lyme to accommodate any potential unmet housing need related to the preparation of their local plan.

-3.30 A bilateral draft officer Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Staffordshire Moorlands District Council.
-Due to the fact that the council has not yet commenced a review of their local plan the SOCG and duty to co-operate matters are currently mainly concentrated on the Newcastle-under-Lyme local plan.
+3.31 A bilateral Statement of Common Ground has been prepared between Newcastle-under-Lyme Borough Council and Staffordshire Moorlands District Council.
+Since the council has not yet commenced a review of its local plan the SOCG and duty to co-operate matters are currently mainly concentrated on the Newcastle-under-Lyme local plan.
 A separate SOCG may be prepared regarding the issues relevant to the Staffordshire Moorlands Local Plan at an appropriate time in its preparation process.
 Duty-to-Co-operate discussions will continue regarding cross boundary matters as both Local Plans progress.